AOII infinity rose

 Letter from the President

-Welcome to the website of Alpha Theta Chapter!
-We are excited for you to learn more about our sisterhood!My name is Emma Jean Graczyk and I am the Chapter President of the Alpha Omicron Pi, Alpha Theta Chapter at Coe College.
-I am a junior, and currently working on achieving a degree in Elementary Education with endorsements in Reading and ESL.
-I joined AOII through Formal Recruitment my freshman year, thanks to the passion, kindness, and support that all current members described throughout my conversations with them!
-I knew from the day I joined that I would be supported through all of my endeavors, have many shoulders to lean on when needed, and find people that truly allowed me to feel like I was home.
-With the constant and genuine encouragement from my sisters, I have had the honor of previously serving our chapter as the Vice President of Communication and Property Manager before stepping into the role of Chapter President.
-The connections that our members have to each other truly creates a bond of love and loyalty (our chapter’s submotto!) that I hope everyone has the opportunity to find at some point in their college career and beyond!After being founded in 1897 at Barnard College in New York City, Alpha Omicron Pi has expanded to include 213 collegiate chapters, 158 alumnae chapters, and more than 165,000 members spread across the United States and Canada, ensuring that there is always a sister nearby.
+Welcome to the AOII - Alpha Theta website!
+We are so excited for you to learn more about our chapter!My name is Sarah Giese and I am the current chapter president of the Alpha Theta chapter at Coe College!
+I am a senior studying chemistry and biochemistry with a passion for research.
+Not long after Formal Recruitment ended my freshman year, I was recruited through a coffee date, where I fell in love with the Big/Little relationships and the professional skills, service, and connections that I would gain from such experiences.
+I have such pride in being an AOII because of the ambition we stand for along with our philanthropy, the Arthritis Foundation.
+During my time in AOII, I have served as Vice President of Programming and Enrichment, Director of Ritual Education, Vice President of Membership Integrity, Director of Finance, Vice President of Community Relations, Director of Philanthropy, and Chapter President.
+These leadership opportunities have broken me out of my shell tremendously and made me confident in my professional skills, such as public speaking, document and meeting organization, and communication with a wide variety of people.
+After being founded in 1897 at Barnard College in New York City, Alpha Omicron Pi has expanded to include 213 collegiate chapters, 158 alumnae chapters, and more than 165,000 members spread across the United States and Canada, ensuring that there is always a sister nearby.
 The traditions and values that AOII was based on live on through each and every member, emphasizing character, dignity, scholarship, and college loyalty.
-In 2019, Alpha Theta celebrated its 50th year on campus.
-It continues to remain strong even in the midst of a worldwide pandemic.
-Our chapter raises money for the Arthritis Foundation through our annual events, Smoke Out Arthritis, Teeter-Totter-a-Thon, and Crush Sale.
-We pride ourselves on having campus-wide leadership and involvement in everything from the Writing Center, to Student Senate, to theater, as well as high levels of participation and support for the philanthropic events of other Greek chapters on campus.
-If you are looking for a diverse group of women, a home away from home, or to be part of a legacy of inspiring ambition, we would love to meet you!Alpha Love and Mine,Emma Jean Graczyk
+Our chapter raises money for the Arthritis Foundation through our annual events, Teeter-Totter-a-Thon, Smoke Out Arthritis, and Crush Sale.
+We pride ourselves on having campus-wide leadership and involvement in everything from athletics, to theater, the writing center, clubs, and more.
+AOIIs at Coe speak up, take action, and make the most of their years here at Coe.
+AOII displays high levels of campus engagement with participation and support for the philanthropic events of other Greek chapters on campus.
+If you are looking for a home away from home, a way to gain life long connections, a way to help serve and better our community, or to be part of our legacy of inspiring ambition, we can’t wait to meet you!Alpha Love and Mine,